-Complete a separate IT-65 IN K-1 to identify each partner.
+Complete a separate IT-65 IN K-1 to identify each partner:

-- (a) Enter the name of partner, if an individual, and Social Security number. - (b)Enter other entity name if partner is another entity and Federal Identification Number. - (c) Enter partner's state of residence or commercial domicile. - (d)Enter the amount of tax withheld on income distributions derived from Indiana sources for any nonresident partner for the taxable year.
-A WH-18, Indiana Miscellaneous Withholding Tax Statement for Nonresidents, must be prepared for the nonresident partner.
-Do not include any penalty or interest paid on delinquent withholding tax.
-If no withholding tax was paid or if additional withholding tax is due, see instructions for filing Form DB020W-NR.
-Credit for any amount withheld is to be claimed on the partner's Indiana individual composite, or corporation income tax return. - (e) Enter the applicable pro rata percentage of partner's interest in the partnership.
+- (a) Enter the name and Social Security number of the partner, if an individual. - (b) Enter another entity name and federal identification number if the partner is another entity. - (c) Enter the partner's state of residence or commercial domicile. - (d) Enter the amount of tax withheld on income distributions derived from Indiana sources for any nonresident partner for the taxable year.
+A WH-18, Indiana Miscelaneous Withholding Tax Statement for Nonresidents, must be prepared for the nonresident partner.
+Do not include any penalty or interest paid on delinquent with holding tax.
+If no withholding tax was paid or if addition al withholding tax is due, see the instructions for filing Form DB020W-NR.
+Credit for any amount withheld is to be claimed on the partner's Indiana individual composite or the corporation's income tax return. - (e) Enter the applicable pro rata percentage of the partner's interest in the partnership.
 The percentage should be adjusted to an annual rate if necessary.